 To start with, you can make your yard less welcome to them.
 Remove any standing water so there’s nowhere for them to breed.
 Keep your grass cut short so they have nowhere to hide.
 Use plants that are repellent to them.
-But if that’s not enough and it feels like you’re being overrun, Noosa Pest Management can help with a mosquito misting system.
+But if that’s not enough and it feels like you’re being overrun, Noosa Pest Management can help with mosquito control or a mosquito misting system.
 Using a 100% botanical insecticide, the automated system will burst into action at times of high mosquito activity, dealing with your unwelcome guests in very short order.

 Do mosquitoes carry any other diseases in North Carolina?